SAPHROF/SEOW.E2.Operation-M/README.md

 ![](https://github.com/SAPHROF/SEOW.E2.Operation-M/blob/main/Research/1925_Through_Ticket_Manila.png?raw=true)

 ###  Dai-ichi dan (第一段)
-The war in the Pacific will be a long one, and Japans needs mastery of both the Western and South Pacific to stockpile natural resources after its foreign sources of supply were cut.
-Eviction of the American, British, and Dutch air and sea power is a must for Japan to create an outer defensive perimeter, one favorable to striking a decisive blow with both a strong combined fleet and capable land-based air force.
+The war in the Pacific will be a long one, and Japan needs mastery of both the Western and South Pacific in order to stockpile natural resources after foreign sources of supply were cut.
+Eviction of the American, British, and Dutch air and sea power is vital for Japan to expand its outer defensive perimeter, one favorable to striking a decisive blow from a strong combined fleet and capable land-based air force.

-Neutralizing Manila and Singapore, the two major Pacific strongpoints of the United States and Great Britain will be the first phase of operations.
+Neutralizing Manila and Singapore, the two major Pacific strongpoints of the United States and Great Britain, will be the first phase of operations.
 The Attack on Pearl Harbor while secondary to the main objective, has already crippled the US fleet.
-Provided Japans fleet sustains no serious losses, two years at most is the time Japan can continue on successfully.
+Provided Japans fleet sustains no serious losses, two years at most is the time Japan will have to prepare its perimeter.

 ![](https://github.com/SAPHROF/SEOW.E2.Operation-M/blob/main/Research/1940_Japanese_Operations.png?raw=true)

 ### Commander Objectives

 Imperial Japan  ![](https://github.com/SAPHROF/SEOW.E2.Operation-M/blob/main/Readme/Europe-Japan.gif?raw=true)

-+  Operation-M
+##### Operation-M
  + [ ] Destroy Far East Air Force Bases (less than 30% aircraft capacity on US airfields)
  + [ ] Capture Luzon in 50 days (Jan 27, 1942)

 United States ![](https://github.com/SAPHROF/SEOW.E2.Operation-M/blob/main/Readme/Europe-USA.png?raw=true)
-+ War Plan Orange (Phase II)
+##### War Plan Orange (Phase II)
  + [ ] Hold Manila or Mindanao until relief force arrives (at least 1 control point)
  + [ ] Sink Japanese Transport Fleet (80% of ships)

+###### Wake Island Relief Force:
++ Task Force 11, 14, 16 will reinforce the Philippines in 1942 if Manila and Mindanao hold (instead of Wake Island)

 ### Changes